Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-Figure~\ref{fig:geom-opt-cond}[right] depicts the geometry of this optimality condition.
-The parallel with Fact~\ref{fact:lin-inv-opt}, the optimality condition for linear inverse problems, is striking.
-Indeed, the two conditions coalesce when the function $g$ in~\eqref{eq:demix-solve} is the indicator of an affine space.
+Figure~\ref{fig:geom-opt-cond-2} depicts the geometry of this optimality condition.
+The parallel with Fact~\ref{fact:lin-inv-opt}, the optimality condition for a regularized linear inverse problem, is striking.
+Indeed, the two conditions coalesce when the function $g$ in~\eqref{eq:demix-solve} is the indicator of an appropriate affine space.
+This observation shows that the regularized linear inverse problem~\eqref{eq:lin-inv-gen} is a special case of the convex demixing problem~\eqref{eq:demix-solve}.